Euri Cedeño: 2019

-He participated in the XXXVIII Independence Cup held in the Dominican city of Santiago de los Caballeros, defeating 5-0 to the Ecuadorian Bryan Angulo to win the gold medal.
+He participated in the XXXVIII Independence Cup held in the Dominican city of Santiago de los Caballeros, defeating 5–0 to the Ecuadorian Bryan Angulo to win the gold medal.

 He qualified for 2019 Pan American Games with victories over Chilean Diego Guerra and Aaron Prince from Trinidad and Tobago before losing from Cuban Arlen López when he was not able to contest the semifinal bout for injury reasons, winning the bronze medal.

 Under the guidance of the Cuban Armando Hernández, National Head Coach, he claimed to be getting ready to bring a medal to his home country, especially preparing to face his biggest rival, Cuban Arlen López.
-In the games, Cedeño was drafted along with Cuban Arlen López in the 75 kg category quarterfinals, with Cedeño losing the bout 1-4.
+In the games, Cedeño was drafted along with Cuban Arlen López in the 75 kg category quarterfinals, with Cedeño losing the bout 1–4.

-He competed in Yekaterinburg, Russia at the World Championships were he and his team arrived late when the tournament already have started, nonetheless, he started winning over Croatian Mladen Sobjeslavski 5-0 in the first round, a win by Referee Stop the Combat by opponent injury against the Swedish Adam Chartoi in the second round and finally falling 1-4 to Cuban Arlen López in the third round.
+He competed in Yekaterinburg, Russia at the World Championships where he and his team arrived late when the tournament already have started, nonetheless, he started winning over Croatian Mladen Sobjeslavski 5–0 in the first round, a win by Referee Stop the Combat by opponent injury against the Swedish Adam Chartoi in the second round and finally falling 1–4 to Cuban Arlen López in the third round.

 During the Romana Cup, Euri Cedeño win over Mexican Héctor Aguirre to secure the gold medal.